ecaruyer/phantomas-web/doc/user/source.rst

 marked with an arrow.

 Position may be edited manually by using the given fields.
 As well, by clicking on the *Drag and Drop* button, marked with a pointer.
-This option will disable the manual fields while allowing an interactive edition in the scene itself.
+This option will allow an interactive edition in the scene itself.

 .. image:: img/draganddrop.png
     :align: center